 1) Refactoring through Kernel Merging: Merging kernels can be useful if each kernel makes unbalanced use of GPU resources, such as registers or threads permitted per block, so that the combination can make better use of them.
-Such merging can also be useful when kernels share data; it may happen that shared memory is not useful for a particular kernel because there is not enough data reuse, but the combined kernel has enough data reuse to make shared memory useful.
+Such merging can also be useful when kernels share data; it may so happen that the shared memory is not useful for a particular kernel because there is not enough data reuse, but the combined kernel has enough data reuse to make the shared memory useful.
 If the output of one kernel is the input to the next, then merging can also reduce data movement.
 The performance signature and flow graph can help identify kernels to be merged.
 For example, if the optimal implementation of two kernels, when combined, will not exhaust the resources available, such as registers and threads per block, then they may be merged.
-More interestingly, there may be a benefit to merging even if non-optimal parameters will not exhaust the resources, if the performance for non-optimal parameters is not very different from the performance for optimal parameters.
+More interestingly, there may be a benefit to merging even if nonoptimal parameters will not exhaust the resources, if the performance for non-optimal parameters is not very different from the performance for optimal parameters.
 We later show how the performance signature for the merged kernels differ from that of a direct combination of the original kernels.
 We next describe three strategies for merging kernels.

-Strategy 1: In this strategy kernel K_i 's instructions are executed before K_j 's.
-When K_j has a strict datadependency on K_i this is the only feasible merge strategy, if the dependence can be enforced in each thread block.
+Strategy 1: In this strategy kernel $K_i$ 's instructions are executed before $K_j$ 's.
+When $K_j$ has a strict datadependency on $K_i$ this is the only feasible merge strategy, if the dependence can be enforced in each thread block.
 The idea is illustrated in Figure 2b.

 Next, let's consider a more complex scenario.
 The data flow analysis reveals an anti-dependence [7], [8] between K5 and K6 which can be removed through the standard technique of variable cloning and renaming.
-The following two merge strategies can be used.
-Of course, these strategies can also be used if there is no dependence, though coscheduling, which is described later, could be more effective, unless the kernels share common input which will make merging beneficial.
+The next two merge strategies can be used.
+These two strategies can also be used if there is no dependence.
+Though co-scheduling, which is described later, could be more effective, unless the kernels share common input which will make merging beneficial.

 Strategy 2: As shown in Figure 2c, we keep the number of thread blocks same, and different warps perform the computations of the different original kernels.
-This implies that each thread performs double the computation of the standalone scenario (Fig 2a).
+This implies that each thread performs double the computation of the standalone scenario (Figure 2a).

-Strategy 3: Like strategy 2, here we let different warps of the same thread block do computations on different kernels.
+Strategy 3: Here we let different warps of the same thread block do computations on different kernels (Figure 2d).
 However, we keep the workload of each thread to be the same, which increases the number of blocks, providing the potential to decrease global memory access latency.